1.2.255. Could Be Constant

 This analysis currently doesn’t support arrays.

 This analysis also skips very common values, such as boolean, 0 and 1.
-This prevents too many false positive.
+This prevents too many false positives.

 <?php